finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 };
 ```

-Other features like `optional-chaining` and `nullish-coalescing-operator`
+Now the error is gone, and we can start using `async await` on our project.
+Yeayyy!

+What about other features like `optional-chaining` and `nullish-coalescing-operator`?
+Well, we can install the plugins and use it on our project same like above.

 ```bash
 # If you're using yarn